 - Inpatient/Residential Programs – Generally, this is the highest level of care after detoxification.
 It involves hospitalization in an actual hospital or a specialized treatment care facility.
 Inpatient treatments are usually medically-directed with 24-hour care services.
 These programs typically focus on stabilizing a client-facing alcohol dependency and withdrawal and establishing a new routine away from habitual alcohol abuse.
 Inpatient programs run anywhere from 28 days to six months.
 Medical care helps guard against relapse for severe AUD.

-- Partial hospitalization (PHP) – The continuum of care model is used by most treatment facilities throughout the nation.
+- Partial hospitalization (Day Program) – The continuum of care model is used by most treatment facilities throughout the nation.
 It offers a step-down approach for individuals requiring continued support after detox and inpatient treatment.
 However, more addiction clinicians and therapists are recognizing the spectrum of substance use disorders.
-Clients may display mild or moderate SUD and may still require help, therefore, PHP may also be used as a step one approach to AUD treatment.
-Generally, PHP involves residential living and AUD treatment modalities.
+Clients may display mild or moderate SUD and may still require help, therefore, Day Program may also be used as a step one approach to AUD treatment.
+Generally, Day Program involves residential living and AUD treatment modalities.
 It also expands its flexibility by allowing clients to begin focusing on long-term goals and creating relapse prevention plans.
 Individuals continue to see a therapist for mental health and also participate in group therapy on a daily or weekly basis.

 - Outpatient (OP) – This program is designed for individuals who are usually facing a mild substance abuse problem that may have been caught in the early faces.
 Outpatient offers drug and alcohol treatment sessions that are flexible but effective.
 Clients can continue with their outside obligations like family life and work but are still required to check into treatment at scheduled times for counseling (group and individual) plus MAT management, if applicable.